tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### Is that something you are dissatisfied with and would like to see more?

 No I don't think so because APO role is completely other role.
-It is only to do the prioritisation in the backlog and I think it is more important that product management does have a close collaboration with the APO to put things in the right priority.
+It is only to do the prioritisation in the backlog and I think it is more important that product management does have a close cooperation with the APO to put things in the right priority.

 ### Do these priorities maybe change during a sprint or whenever a team starts working?